typhon-project/typhondl/README.md

 Add `example.typhondl` as a project to your new Runtime environment.
 You should be able to edit the .tdl-file and see the Sirius-modeltree

 At some point you will be asked if you want to convert 'example.typhondl' to an Xtext project.
 Answer with YES.

+## TODO
+- automatically generate docker-compose-file
+- add a Sirius design to have a graphical representation of the model